Maneuver Manhattan’s Subway System Like a Local

 If you are like me, you’re partial to a good, old-fashioned paper map to carry in your pocket.
 The New York City subway maps are a hot commodity and are not as widely distributed as in years past since the start of the internet age and creation of digital maps.

-Paper maps can generally be found in the station once you past through the turnstile; If you cannot find a map in the station, you can also visit the MTA website, which has a PDF version you can download and print.
+Come say hi to the concierge desk or front desk — we have maps and directions!
+You can generally find paper maps in the station once you past through the turnstile; If you cannot find a map in the station, you can also visit the MTA website, which has a PDF version that you can download and print.

 The MetroCard and Subway/Bus Pricing

 A single ride on the New York City subway or local bus is $2.75, and the fare for an express bus ride is $6.50.
 A MetroCard allows one free transfer within two hours of swiping the card; this involves exiting the station and works on buses, as well.

 You can buy a 7-Day Unlimited Ride MetroCard if you think you will use the system for the week (or often for four, five or six days).
 This card costs $33, which includes unlimited rides on all subway and local buses; only one person can use each card.
 You can also purchase a 30-Day MetroCard.